 V.A.9.
-To Award the Winner: (See Appendix A) Still standing between the two competitors and facing the computer operator, he/she will command both competitor to face the head table, then drop both hands to the his/her side, raise the right arm with the closed fist to the sternum, continuing to raise the right arm in a knifehand up at a 45-degree angle with the palm facing upward and declare Chung sung if Blue is the winner.
+To Award the Winner: (See Appendix A) Still standing between the two competitors and facing the computer operator, he/she will drop both hands to the his/her side, raise the right arm with the closed fist to the sternum, continuing to raise the right arm in a knifehand up at a 45-degree angle with the palm facing upward and declare Chung sung if Blue is the winner.
 If Red is the winner, follow the same procedure with the left hand and declare Hong sung.